philipwalsh/fastai.100days/README.md

 I also learned that when my GPU is pulling extra power for ml tasks, if my dehumidifier turns on i have to reset my circuit breaker.

+### day 9

+worked through last few examples of chapter 1

+a little house cleaning on file names

+reached page 70, chapter 2, will start working on the bear recognizer next